builtat/built.at/README.md

 # Built.at

-### Built.at → GitHub → Website — in seconds
+### Built.at → GitHub → Website — in 3 minutes

 Create a `built.at` GitHub repository to display a live website at `built.at/your-github-username`.
-Works with or without GitHub Pages.
+GitHub Pages must be enabled.

 ## Share What You Want